ivanovishado/WizeDataEngCapstoneProj/README.md

 - Make sure that Redshift's in the same VPC as everything else
 - Remember to send inser_date from Airflow
 - Use HDFS in the Spark section
+- Improve IAM access
+- Ask if the index in user_purchase.csv is needed